 Julia Cameron is arguably an expert on creativity and its cultivation.
 I have personally found that to create is to share my truest and must vulnerable self with the world.
 Recapturing my own creativity is inspiring in its own right and has also fueled my exploration of who I will be in my second act.
 So, creativity is high on my list of reading topics and it’s something that I’m passionate about practicing and cultivating.
 If you are worried that you aren’t a “creative person,” fear not.
 Julia Cameron has the perfect words of encouragement for women who want to explore their creative side (remember: we all have one!).

-In It’s Never Too Late To Begin Again, she turns to those of us who may soon have more time to be creative, but who are often reluctant or intimidated by the creative process.
+In It's Never Too Late to Begin Again: Discovering Creativity and Meaning at Midlife and Beyond (Artist's Way), she turns to those of us who may soon have more time to be creative, but who are often reluctant or intimidated by the creative process.
 Cameron shows readers that retirement can, in fact, be the most rich, fulfilling, and creative time of their lives.

 Any significant life transition, and particularly those at midlife, can be quite exciting, but also daunting.
 The life that someone had has changed, and the life to come is yet to be defined.
-It’s Never Too Late To Begin Again, demonstrates how cultivating our creative selves can help navigate this new terrain.
+It's Never Too Late to Begin Again: Discovering Creativity and Meaning at Midlife and Beyond (Artist's Way), demonstrates how cultivating our creative selves can help navigate this new terrain.
 She tells the inspiring stories of retirees who discovered new artistic pursuits and passions that more than filled their days—they nurtured their souls.

 She gives us a twelve-week step by step process to find the life you want as you rediscover yourself, this book includes simple tools that will guide and inspire you to make the most of this time in your life.